Am I a good fit for Overnight Camps?

 - All staff working directly with campers (i.e. Instructors, Activity Supervisors, Camp Leadership) must have CPR and a basic first aid certification.
 Some of our instructors are required to have a WFA or WFR depending on the amount of time they spend in the backcountry.

-- Camp Assistant Directors are required to have a Wilderness First Aid or higher certification.
+- Expedition Instructors are required to have a Wilderness First Aid or Wilderness First Responder.

 - CPR: No. We do not pay for this certification.
 We do have a list of providers in the area that you can contact.

 We understand that sometimes the upfront cost of the basic certifications you need can be costly but Avid4 will work with staff on a case-by-case basis to assist you in obtaining these certifications.

 Do I need a car?

 Not at all!
 Your meals, lodging, health needs, and fun are all provided at camp!
 At Avid, we want to create as low a carbon footprint as possible, so we HIGHLY encourage staff to carpool when they have time off.
 You can usually get a ride into town with another staff member when you have scheduled time off.
 However, Avid4 vans cannot be used for personal use.